osamaEladawy/flutter_task/README.md

 **Packages we are using:**

 - state management
-- ok http
+- Network library (dio)
-- mvvm sructure
+- mvvm structure
 - repository pattern

 Flutter app for task using apis from ready posts apis